The Fascinating World of Crystals

 What is a Crystal?

 A crystal is a solid material where the building blocks—like atoms or molecules—are arranged in a specific, repeating pattern.
-This orderly structure gives crystals their unique shapes and properties, such as their distinct colors and light-reflecting abilities.
+This orderly structure gives crystals their unique shapes and properties, such as distinct colors and light-reflecting abilities.

 Crystals appear in many forms, from everyday materials like salt and sugar to precious stones like diamonds.
-The arrangement of their internal components affects their hardness, melting point, and other useful characteristics.
+The arrangement of their internal components affects their hardness, melting point, and useful characteristics.
 For instance, quartz, a common crystal, is used in electronics due to its ability to convert electrical energy into mechanical energy.

 The Process of Crystal Formation